etsy/logster/README.md

 minute crontab entry for logster would allow you to generate near real-time trends in the configured output for anything you want to measure from your logs.

-This tool is made up of a framework script, logster, and parsing scripts that are written to accommodate your specific log format.
+This tool is made up of a framework script, logster, and parsing classes that are written to accommodate your specific log format.
 Sample parsers are included in this distribution.
-The parser scripts essentially read a log file line by line, apply a regular expression to extract useful data from the lines you are interested in, and then aggregate that data into metrics that will be submitted to the configured output.
-Take a look through the sample parsers, which should give you some idea of how to get started writing your own.
+The parser classes essentially read a log file line by line, apply a regular expression to extract useful data from the lines you are interested in, and then aggregate that data into metrics that will be submitted to the configured output.
+The sample parsers should give you some idea of how to get started writing your own.
+A list of available parsers can be found on the [Parsers](./docs/parsers.md) page.

+Graphite, Ganglia, Amazon CloudWatch, Nagios, StatsD and stdout outputs are provided, and Logster also supports the use of third-party output classes.
+A list of available output classes can be found on the [Outputs](./docs/outputs.md) page.

 ## History